 International Aspects:

-Currently affiliated with 393 institutions in 55 countries/regions, Kansai Gaidai offers great many university sponsored study abroad programs through which over 1,900 Japanese students are sent abroad each year.
+Currently, as of March 2025, affiliated with 413 institutions in 55 countries/regions, Kansai Gaidai offers great many university sponsored study abroad programs through which over 1,900 Japanese students are sent abroad each year.